ashokreddy1613/Interview/Others.md

 ## have you written any automation scripts in your daily tasks-notAnswered

 ## How would you structure disaster recovery for your applciation?

+Disaster Recovery (DR) is a strategy and set of processes to ensure that your systems and data can be recovered quickly and reliably after a catastrophic failure — such as data loss, infrastructure failure, region outage, or cyberattack.

 I structure disaster recovery by first defining RTO/RPO, then architecting for fault tolerance using multi-AZ and cross-region strategies.
 I use automated backups, cross-region replication, Route 53 failover, and infrastructure-as-code to ensure fast recovery.
 I also run regular failover tests to validate that recovery plans are effective.

 ✅ 2.
 Application Layer Resilience